What did Secretary Kerry say about Islamic State and genocide?

 Why does Secretary Kerry refer to Islamic State as “Daesh”?

 Daesh is a loose acronym of the Arabic for “Islamic State of Iraq and the Levant” (al-Dawla al-Islamiya al-Iraq al-Sham).
-The French government decided last year to start using

 According to France 24, the term was first used in April 2013 by Arabic and Iranian media that were hostile to the jihadist movement and wanted to send the message that the group is neither truly “Islamic” nor a “state.”
-Daesh became a name commonly used by the enemies of the IS group, and was later adopted by the governments o France and the UK.
+Daesh became a name commonly used by the enemies of the IS group, and was later adopted by the governments of France and the UK.

 Why was the announcement made today?